[ ESO ]

 <OBS_ID>/cal_raw

-If measured, raw calibration frames (DPR.CATG=CALIB) produced by the OB are contained in this directory.
-These could be:
+If measured, raw calibration frames (DPR.CATG=CALIB) produced by the OB are contained in this directory ("attached calibrations").
+These are the ones which have been taken upon user's request in addition to the ones from the calibration plan.

-Calibrations measured as part of the regular calibration plan can be found in the GEN_CALIB directory.
-Raw calibration data are described here: SINFONI
+Calibrations measured as part of the regular calibration plan are stored under the GEN_CALIB directory.

 <OBS_ID>/cal_proc